-Best Buffalo Chicken chili Recipe
+Hands-Down Best Buffalo Chicken Chili Recipe

 #1 It pretty much requires zero brain cells.
 If you have mastered operating a can opener and correctly using measuring spoons, it’s game on.

 #2 If you are too busy to find ten minutes to make dinner, call for pizza and I won’t judge.
-But if you can manage ten minutes of prep and clean-up time, you will have the most delicious chili waiting for you in eight hours.
+But if you can manage ten minutes of prep and clean-up time, you will have the most delicious chicken chili waiting for you in eight hours.

 They WILL ask you for the recipe, though, so be careful with feigning how much effort you put into making it.
 Awkward.